andrewwarz/LME/docker/rhel9/README.md

 - **Solution**: Ensure the container is running with proper privileges
 - **Check**: `docker inspect lme | grep -i privileged`

+#### Volume Mount Issues
+- **Problem**: "No such file or directory" when accessing /root/LME
+- **Solution**: Ensure you're running docker-compose from the correct directory
+- **Details**: The volume mount `../../../LME:/root/LME` expects the LME directory to be 3 levels up from your current location
+- **Fix**: Run docker-compose from the correct path or adjust the volume mount in docker-compose.yml

 ### Debugging Commands

 ```bash